 Cali Estes, Ph.D.

-Cali Estes, Ph.D. is an author and highly sought-after addiction therapist and life/corporate coach who specializes in harm reduction.
-She has over 20 years of experience helping individuals overcome drug, alcohol, and food addictions, utilizing holistic approaches to treat mental conditions that prevent her clients from reaching their full potential.
-She works with individuals, drug and alcohol treatment teams, and addiction professionals looking to advance their knowledge base.
+Cali Estes, Ph.D., is an author, addiction therapist, and life/corporate coach who specializes in harm reduction.
+She has over 20 years of experience helping people overcome drug, alcohol, and food addictions.

-Dr. Estes has a deep understanding of drug and alcohol addiction, including its behaviors and ramifications, placing her at the top in the field of addiction therapy.
-Her uncommon no-nonsense approaches to cognitive behavioral therapy, positive psychology, and life coaching combine to provide the perfect support for an addict.
-Additionally, Dr. Estes is unique in her understanding of food addictions and their effects on one's psyche and physical well-being.
+Dr. Estes is an expert on drug and alcohol addiction.
+Her no-nonsense approaches to cognitive behavioral therapy, positive psychology, and life coaching provide essential support for addicts.
+Additionally, Dr. Estes has a deep understanding of food addictions and their effects on individuals.